julelang/jule/README.md

 In `src/julec` directory:

 > **Note** \
-> This example command accepts you already have JuleC in global path.
+> This example command assumes that JuleC is already available in your path.

 ```
 julec -o ../../bin/julec .
 ```

-Run the above command in your terminal, in the `src/julec` directory of Jule project.
+Run the above command in your terminal, in the `src/julec` directory of the Jule project.

 <h2 id="contributing">Contributing</h2>